jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 “Yes, and she was the girl who waited in the drawing-room, and who may have heard uncle’s remarks about the coronet.”

-### ADVENTURE XI.
-THE ADVENTURE OF THE BERYL CORONET 174

 “I see.
 You infer that she may have gone out to tell her sweetheart, and that the two may have planned the robbery.”
 “But what is the good of all these vague theories,” cried the banker impatiently,